diBernardoGroup/Network-model-of-the-COVID-19/README.md

 CUSTOMIZED SCENARIOS

-If you want to generate scenarios with customized parameters you can run the identification procedure to get the two filed 'Regional_stage1.mat' and 'Regional_stage2.mat' for each of the 20 regions (you can find more details about these .mat files in the section 'Identification Description').
-From these matrices, you can extract the parameters to manually overwrite the data of 'Parameters_Italy_ph2.mat' by keeping its structure (you can find more details about this ,mat file in the section 'Simulator Description').
+If you want to generate scenarios with customized parameters you can run the identification procedure to get the two files 'Regional_stage1.mat' and 'Regional_stage2.mat' for each of the 20 regions (you can find more details about these .mat files in the section 'Identification Description').
+From these matrices, you can extract the parameters to manually overwrite the data of 'Parameters_Italy_ph2.mat' by keeping its structure (you can find more details about this .mat file in the section 'Simulator Description').
 After that, you can simply follow the instructions listed in OPEN LOOP SCENARIOS and CLOSED LOOP SCENARIOS sections.